 Throughout the day the focus is on practical application, with regular outdoor exercises where you navigate short courses using the skills you've learnt.

-Alpine Navigation Fundamentals Course dates are scheduled on a case by case basis - please contact us with the dates you would like.
-We recommend that you settle guiding dates well in advance as guide availability during peak season is limited.
+We recommend settling guiding dates well in advance since peak season times are often booked up.
 Please allow extra time in case you are held up in the mountains due to weather.

 Standard bookings